ESCIP/escip.github.io/intro.md

 :::

+---

 :::{grid-item}
 :columns: 7
-Many thanks to the Research Corporation for Science Advancement (RCSA), which [provides support for the ESCIP Project](https://rescorp.org/).
+Many thanks to the Research Corporation for Science Advancement (RCSA), which [provides continued support for the ESCIP Project](https://rescorp.org/).
 :::

 ::::